You Received a Poor Review? What is Next?

 Say Thank You

 Thank every customer that leaves a review of your business.
 If they left a review, be it positive or negative, it means that they spent their hard earned dollars in your store, restaurant, shop etc. So thank them for their business and more importantly, thank them for their feedback.
 Let it be known that constructive criticism is what helps a business to grow.
 This shows that you are a business owner who does not ignore problems, rather you are one who fixes them.
-Lastly, don’t look at bad reviews as obstacles, but as opportunities instead!
+Lastly, don’t look at bad reviews as obstacles, but instead view them as opportunities!
 Every mistake is a lesson learned and every lesson learned leads to success!

-So the next time you find yourself at the end of a stinging online review, take a deep breath, remember these tips, start typing and hit reply!
+So the next time you find yourself at the receiving end of a stinging online review, take a deep breath, remember these tips, start typing and hit reply!